oapi-codegen/oapi-codegen/README.md

  for anything other than trivial objects, they can marshal to arbitrary JSON structures.
 When you send them as cookie (`in: cookie`) arguments, we will URL encode them, since JSON delimiters aren't allowed in cookies.

+## Using `oapi-codegen`

+The default options for `oapi-codegen` will generate everything; client, server, type definitions and embedded swagger spec, but you can generate subsets of those via the `-generate` flag.
+It defaults to `types,client,server,spec`, but you can specify any combination of those.

+- `types`: generate all type definitions for all types in the OpenAPI spec.
+This will be everything under `#components`, as well as request parameter, request body, and response type objects.
+- `server`: generate the server boilerplate. `server` requires the types in the same package to compile.
+- `client`: generate the client boilerplate.
+It, too, requires the types to be present in its package.
+- `spec`: embed the OpenAPI spec into the generated code as a gzipped blob.
+This is useful for creating runtime validators.

+So, for example, if you would like to produce only the server code, you could run `oapi-generate --generate types,server`.
+You could generate `types` and `server` into separate files, but both are required for the server code.

 ## What's missing